Are you living in one of our rental properties? Have questions? Find your answers here.

 What if my rent is due on a weekend or holiday?

 Rents are due on the 1st of each month.
 The 4-day grace period was designed with weekends and holidays in mind.
 However, if the 5th day of the month falls on a Saturday or Sunday, your rent must be deposited by 6:00 PM on Friday (before the weekend).
 If the 5th falls on a bank holiday, your rent must be deposited by 6:00 PM on the preceding business day.
-Late rent deposits will always incur a $50 late fee.
+Late rent deposits will always incur a late fee.
+Late fees are outlined in your lease.
+Most late fees are 10% of rent price or $50, whichever is greater.
 By paying online through your tenant portal, you can ensure that your rent payments are always in on time, regardless of banking hours, holidays, or weekends.

 What if my electronic payment is rejected or my check is returned?